Our History

 The City of Buford agreed to pay the Lake Lanier Regional Library for library services and a branch was opened in 1967.
 Branches were also opened in Lilburn and Duluth in 1968 when both of these cities contracted for library services with Lake Lanier Regional.
 During the 1970’s libraries were also established in Snellville and in the community of Mountain Park.
 This brought the total number of branches to nine.

-As the population of the region began to grow and grow very rapidly, especially in Gwinnett County, the inadequate space, materials, services, and funds became more and more critical.
+As the population of the region began to rapidly grow, especially in Gwinnett County, the inadequate space, materials, services, and funds became more and more critical.
 In 1986, a bond referendum was passed to provide funding for the building of new facilities for each of the seven existing branches in Gwinnett County and to add a new branch at Peachtree Corners.

 In December 1987, the first new building was opened at Mountain Park.
 In rapid succession until August 1990, new buildings were opened at Snellville, Lilburn, Peachtree Corners, Duluth, Buford, Norcross, and Lawrenceville.
 The size of the total collection doubled and each building was approximately 10,000 square feet with additional space for a business center at Peachtree Corners, and a special needs center and regional headquarters at Lawrenceville.

 The need for expanded facilities in Forsyth County became evident and a bond referendum was passed in 1988.
 This referendum of $2,100,000 million was for materials and equipment.
-The State of Georgia provided a $2 million construction grant which enabled Forsyth County to construct a new building, approximately 26,000 square feet, in 1992 with greatly expanded technology and services.
+The State of Georgia provided a $2 million construction grant in 1992 which enabled Forsyth County to construct a new building, approximately 26,000 square feet with greatly expanded technology and services.

 With the move of the Dawson County branch to the Chestatee Regional system on July 1, 1994, the Lake Lanier Regional Library changed its name to Gwinnett-Forsyth Regional Library.